 - 1. Number of restarts: A team may request one (1) restart during a test, unless stated in otherwise.
 There are tests in which a restart is not allowed. - 2.
-Procedure: In case a restart is allowed, the team may request the restart at any time.
-The complete test is then restarted from the beginning (e.g., with entering the arena). - 3.
-Time: The time is neither restarted nor stopped. - 4.
+Procedure: In case a restart is allowed, the team may request the restart only before 50% of the time alloted to the test.
+The complete test is then restarted from the beginning (e.g., with entering the arena).
+The referees may rearrange the locations of objects/persons if necessary. - 3.
+Time: The time is neither restarted nor stopped.
+The team has 1 minute to restart the test (the same time to start the test); if the team is not able to do so in the allotted time, the test is called as finished by the TC. - 4.
 Score: The score of the second run (after the restart) counts.
-If it is lower than the score of the first run (before the restart), the average score of first and second run is taken.
+If it is lower than the score of the first run (before the restart), the average score of first and second run is taken. - 5.
+Forced restart: The referees and the monitoring TC member may force the team to do a restart: - if the robot is doing nothing or nothing reasonable for one minute, or - when the robot fails to understand a command for five times.